 Radio Connection Mentors' Experience

-When it comes to experience in broadcasting, none can match the collective experience of our Radio Connection mentors.
+When it comes to experience in broadcasting, it's hard to match the collective experience of our Radio Connection mentors.

-They've worked in major market stations as radio DJs, producers and program directors; many of them host and syndicate their own shows, both on terrestrial and Internet radio.
+Many of our great mentors have worked in major market stations as radio DJs, producers and program directors; many of them host and syndicate their own shows, both on terrestrial and internet radio.
 These professionals have the proven experience not just to teach you how to talk into a microphone or run the board, but also how to survive in the competitive world of broadcasting.
-These are true professionals who will teach you to think like a professional.
+These are actual true professionals who will teach you what it takes to to think like a professional.

 To learn more about our Radio Connection mentors, click here.

 Chef Apprentice School of the Arts Mentors' Experience

-When seeking out mentors for our newest program, Chef Apprentice School of the Arts, we wanted to be certain the people training our students were highly successful, in order to increase the chances for our students' success.
+When seeking out mentors for our newest program, Chef Apprentice School of the Arts (CASA), we wanted to be certain the people training our students were successful culinary professionals, in order to increase the chances for our students' success.

 So we sought out master chefs and successful restaurateurs across the country with the strongest reputations and the longest track records of success.
-We didn't just ask these professionals to mentor our culinary students, but we also sought out their input in crafting the curriculum.
-The end result is a practical, hands-on education built on years of experience that will truly prepare you for a successful career.
+We didn't just ask these professionals to mentor our culinary students, we also sought out their input in crafting the curriculum.
+The end result is a practical, hands-on education built on years of experience that's designed to prepare you for a successful career in food.

-To learn more about our Chef Apprentice School of the Arts mentors, click here.
+To learn more about our Chef Apprentice School of the Arts (CASA) mentors, click here.